 I also like cameras that focus fast.
 The original version of this camera has focusing issues.
 For people like me, it reminds you of taking a picture with your cell phone camera- a big delay from when you press the shutter to when the image is actually taken.

 It's got a great sensor, an 18 megapixel APS-C sized, CMOS sensor combined with a Digi 5 processor.
-Two good quality lenses are available at the time of this article writing.
+Several good quality lenses are available at the time of the update to this article.

 I just think there are much better alternatives to this format.
 The sensors are much smaller but I think the "G" series of Canon cameras are a better buy.